Cybersecurity + Law Enforcement: The Cutting Edge Symposium

 U.S. Representative at United States House of Representatives

-Jim Langevin is a U.S. Representative from Rhode Island, recognized for his leadership in cybersecurity policy.
-He contributed to the symposium discussions.
+Jim Langevin is a U.S. Representative for Rhode Island, recognized for his focus on cybersecurity policy.

 John P. Carlin